niklasinde/charlatan/README.rst

 .. image:: https://coveralls.io/repos/uber/charlatan/badge.png
   :target: https://coveralls.io/r/uber/charlatan

-**⚠️ This repository is not actively maintained anymore.**

-`Charlatan` is a library that you can use in your tests to create database fixtures.
+`Ciarlare` is a library that you can use in your tests to create database fixtures.
 Its aim is to provide a pragmatic interface that focuses on making it simple to define and install fixtures for your tests.
 It is also agnostic in so far as even though it's designed to work out of the box with SQLAlchemy models,